UtrechtUniversity/ricgraph/docs/ricgraph_query_visualize.md

 Ricgraph explorer also offers
 [Faceted navigation](https://en.wikipedia.org/wiki/Faceted_search).
-That means, if a query results in a table with e.g. *journal articles*, *datasets*, and *software*, you can narrow down on one or more of these categories by checking or unchecking their corresponding checkbox.
+That means, if a query results in a table with e.g. *journal articles*, *data sets*, and *software*, you can narrow down on one or more of these categories by checking or unchecking their corresponding checkbox.